RakanSuliman/Java/README.md

-It's just a student who want to play with Java. there is nothing to explain.
+It's just a student who want to play with Java.
+There is nothing to explain.
 # Java